 - Understand and break down your biggest points of competitive advantage over other personal trainers and fitness coaches in your area.

-- Plan your business mission and your unique selling point that sets you apart from fellow trainers within your industry, location, and niche.
+- Plan your business mission and the unique selling point that sets you apart from fellow trainers within your industry, location, and niche.

 How to Start a Mobile Personal Training Business

-If you are on the go, then it can become difficult to manage taking your laptop to the park or gym or a filing cabinet chock-full with the information you need to keep on your clients.
+If you are on the go, then it can become difficult to manage to take your laptop to the park or gym or a filing cabinet chock-full of the information you need to keep on your clients.